Guimarret/sw_data_filtering/Readme.md

 - **IAM Policies**: Implemented to restrict user access to specific tables and data types (e.g., PII data).
 - **Scalability**: Lambdas provide scalability; however, for real-time processing at scale, EMR clusters would be more suitable (not implemented due to cost considerations).

+## Logging

+- **CloudWatch**: Logs for Lambda functions, Airflow, and other AWS services are stored in CloudWatch for monitoring and troubleshooting purposes.

 ## Getting Started

 To deploy and utilize the `Sw_data_filtering` project, follow these steps: